When Will the Baby Formula Shortage End?

-The US continues to grapple with a nationwide infant formula shortage, and this week, government officials ramped up efforts to tackle the crisis.
+As the US continues to grapple with a nationwide infant formula shortage, a military plane carrying over 500,000 baby bottles' worth of specialty formula touched down in Indianapolis on Sunday as part of President Joe Biden's plan, Operation Fly Formula.

+Government officials ramped up efforts to tackle the crisis last week.
 The Senate on Thursday approved the Access to Baby Formula Act by unanimous consent, which ensures low-income families can buy more types of formula.
-The bill, which previously cleared the House of Representatives, was signed by President Joe Biden on Friday.
+The bill, which previously cleared the House of Representatives, was signed by Biden on Friday.

 And on Wednesday, Biden invoked the Defense Production Act to force suppliers to prioritize the production of infant formula.
 He also authorized the Pentagon to use commercial flights to import supplies from abroad.

-Another measure -- a $28 million emergency spending bill intended to increase the number of FDA inspectors, prevent unapproved formula from entering the country and improve data collection on the industry -- was approved by the House on Wednesday but its fate in the Senate is less assured.
+Another measure -- a $28 million emergency spending bill intended to increase the number of Food and Drug Administration inspectors, prevent unapproved formula from entering the country and improve data collection on the industry -- was approved by the House on Wednesday but its fate in the Senate is less assured.

-The shortfall dates back to a recall in February after possible contamination at a Sturgis, Michigan, factory owned by Abbott Nutrition, the maker of Similac and other popular brands of baby formula.
+The shortfall dates back to a recall in February after possible contamination at a factory in Sturgis, Michigan, owned by Abbott Nutrition, the maker of Similac and other popular brands of baby formula.

 According to retail market analysis firm Datasembly, ongoing supply chain constraints, product recalls and inflation concerns added to the scarcity.